absmach/magistrala/tools/mqtt-bench/README.md

 ```
 ./mqtt-bench --help
-Tool for extensive load and benchmarking of MQTT brokers used within Magistrala platform.
+Tool for extensive load and benchmarking of MQTT brokers used within SuperMQ platform.
-Complete documentation is available at https://docs.magistrala.abstractmachines.fr
+Complete documentation is available at https://docs.supermq.abstractmachines.fr

 Usage:
   mqtt-bench [flags]